Bergerac (TV series): Background

-The final episode filmed was the 1991 Christmas special titled "All for Love", set partly in Bath.
-The final scene provides a strong hint about Bergerac's future, after Charlie Hungerford recommends Bergerac for a new position heading an expanded Bureau des Étrangers covering the whole of the Channel Islands following its success in Jersey.
+The final episode filmed was the 1991 Christmas special, titled "All for Love", which was set partly in Bath, Somerset.

-The show is repeated on channels such as Alibi and Drama.
 On 24 February 2014, the BBC started a rerun of the series on daytime afternoons on BBC Two.
-The repeats concluded with series 3, in order to avoid showing the Haut de la Garenne location, a former children's home which had been the focus of an investigation into historic child abuse which identified a number of instances of abuse towards its former residents.
+The repeats concluded with series three, in order to avoid showing the Haut de la Garenne location, a former children's home which was the focus of an investigation into historic child abuse.